tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleSpikeServiceTwoMotors.md

 <iframe id="example-result" width="100%" height="800" frameborder="0" src="servicedock_twoMotors.html"></iframe>

 ## MotorPairs
 You can also use MotorPairs to control motors simultaneously, though they can get complicated if trying to move for specified distances/degrees of rotation.
 The following code runs two motors, plugged into ports "A" and "B", for three seconds.
-Note the use of the JavaScript "setTimeout" function, which can be used to delay the running of a function for a specified number of miliseconds.
+Note the use of the JavaScript `setTimeout` function, which can be used to delay the running of a function for a specified number of miliseconds.

 ```HTML
 <html>